 What is the summer institute?

-Launching as a pilot in the summer of 2019, this new course takes place over four weeks in August.
+Launching as a pilot in the summer of 2019, this new course takes place over four weeks in August and features:

 - Small class sizes

 - Field trips

 Analyze human body balance movements and build models to represent the cardiovascular system.

 Hear from Olympic athletes and sports coaches with degrees in mechanical and civil engineering on how they use their knowledge of bioengineering to increase their performance.

 Explore how diagnostic imaging works and meet bioengineers who are building the machines of the future.

 This is a subsidized program.
 Students are asked to pay a $50 fee, while we cover the remainder of the $1,000 cost to offer the program.
 This is a full-time, four-week course and attendance is mandatory to successfully complete course requirements.